This post may contain affiliate links. Please read my disclosure for more info.

 1. Avoid blade grinders

-Don’t be fooled by those $10 blade grinders.
-They grind coffee so terribly that you’d be better off buying pre-ground coffee.
+Avoid cheap $10 blade grinders.
+They ruin coffee beans.
+You’re better off with pre-ground coffee.

 2. Consider a manual coffee grinder